vjbollavarapu/modulyn-community/docs/GOVERNANCE.md

 ---

-This governance model ensures that TidyGen ERP remains a healthy, sustainable, and inclusive project that can grow and evolve with its community while maintaining high standards of quality and transparency.
+This governance model ensures that Modulyn ERP remains a healthy, sustainable, and inclusive project that can grow and evolve with its community while maintaining high standards of quality and transparency.